rapla/site/admin.md

 title: Example content
 ---

-<h1>this is an example for a post page: Format for filename is yyyy-MM-dd-name.md</h1>

 <div class="message">
   Howdy!
 This is an example blog post that shows several types of HTML content supported in this theme.
 </div>